FBAR fines explained: Failure to file, violations, and penalty mitigation options

 Delinquent FBAR submission procedures

-If you've already reported the income and owe no tax, file the late FinCEN 114 electronically and mark it "delinquent."
-The IRS will not impose a penalty if you properly reported and paid tax on the income from the accounts, and you haven't already been contacted about an exam or delinquent returns for those years.
-Include a statement explaining why the filing is late.
+If that’s your situation, you can file the late FinCEN Form 114 electronically and mark it as “delinquent.”
+The IRS will typically not impose a penalty if you properly reported and paid tax on the income from the accounts, and you have not already been contacted about an exam or delinquent returns for those years.
+Include a brief statement explaining why the filing is late.

 Streamlined filing compliance procedures

 Qualifying non-willful taxpayers can file three years of amended returns plus six years of FBARs.
 Along with these filings, applicants must include a taxpayer certification form to confirm non-willfulness and complete their streamlined procedure package.
-Offshore fines are 0% (foreign residents) or 5% (US residents) of the highest unreported account balance – far below willful rates.
+Offshore fines are 0% (foreign residents) or 5% (streamlined domestic offshore procedures for US residents) of the highest unreported account balance – far below willful rates.

 In case you're wondering where to even start from, or you are a filing novice, Taxes for Expats has softened the process with our streamlined procedure service, made with expats in mind.